Skip to main content

 • Never commit API keys to version control

-Treat your API keys like passwords.
+:::warning Security Best Practice Treat your API keys like passwords.
 Never share them publicly or commit them to version control.
-Use environment variables to store API keys in your applications.
+Use environment variables to store API keys in your applications. :::

 Step 2: Use Your API Key